kvivek72187-netizen/Induction-program-/README.md

 At the end of the program, our senior students introduced us to GitHub and guided us on how to document our experiences and learnings from the induction program.

 👁️ Conclusion
 Day 2 of the Induction Program was informative, inspiring, and full of learning experiences.
-It gave us valuable insights into scholarships, health, and

- information
+It gave us valuable insights into scholarships, health.
+A lecture by Dr. Arsh Deep Singh on "Food: A pivitol role in student overall wellness " in auditorium .
+He talked about my health issues .My food is need to our body which  food is bad .He 5alked about wheat is harmful for our but